520liuxing/data/README.md

 USCDiarLibri script generates three different kind of files.

-- WAV file  [session_[N]_ch[M].wav] : Wav file contains output from each microphone.
+- WAV file - session_[N]_ch[M].wav : Wav file contains output from each microphone.
 It contains speech signal from primary speakers, interfering speakers and noise.
-- JSON file [session_[N]_ch[M].json] : json file that contains word alignment information for each channel. the information includes alignedword, start and end time, duration of each phoneme, and ending time.
+- JSON file - session_[N]_ch[M].json : json file that contains word alignment information for each channel. the information includes alignedword, start and end time, duration of each phoneme, and ending time.
-- RTTM file [session_[N].rttm] : RTTM format is an evaluation format for NIST RichTranscription dataset.
+- RTTM file - session_[N].rttm : RTTM format is an evaluation format for NIST RichTranscription dataset.
 Please refer to [The Rich Transcription 2006 Spring Meeting Recognition Evaluation](https://link.springer.com/chapter/10.1007/11965152_28)